muellerflorian/parker-rna-loc-elegans/ReadMe.md

 # Analyze RNA localization in c. elegans
-We provide an analyze workflow to calculate **spatial expression gradients** in single molecule FISH (smFISH images).
+We provide an analyze workflow to analyze **RNA localization patterns** in c. elegans in single molecule FISH (smFISH images).

 - [Documentation](#documentation)